Optimization of Integer-Forcing Precoding for Multi-User MIMO Downlink: Proposed Method

-The steps described above allow us to find a good choice of $\bA$ and $\bD$ (and thus $\bT$) for any given permutation $\bP$ specifying the structure of $\bA$.
-In general, to improve performance, one may wish to try multiple permutations.
-We propose to use a fixed number $N_p$ of permutations.
-Those permutations can be chosen randomly or based on heuristics.
-A summary of the proposed algorithm is given in Algorithm~\ref{alg:RDIF-Summary}.
-Note that, while our approach is based on the simplified metric \eqref{eq:optimization-problem}, when comparing multiple solutions we can actually compute the exact metric, which is the corresponding achievable rate \eqref{eq:IF-sum-rate}.
-We have found that this results in a slight but non-negligible improvement in performance for finite SNR.
+The steps described above allow us to find a choice of $\bA$ and $\bD$ (and thus $\bT$) for any given permutation $\bP$ specifying the structure of $\bA$.
+A summary of the proposed method is given in Algorithm~\ref{alg:RDIF-Summary}.